salter14/recipes/pizza_ny_style.md

 * Place balls into containers or ziplock bags lightly coated in olive oil.
 Ensure the dough ball is also lightly coated in the oil.
 * Put dough in fridge if using within 3 days.
   * Alternative: Place in freezer for longer storage and move from freezer to fridge 24 hours before prep time.

+# Sauce
+* 28 oz can of steam pealed tomatoes (California)
+* 8g sugar
+* 2g salt
+* bit of oregano and basil
+* few grinds of fresh black pepper